mooware/CtrlRegex/README.md

 Build
 =====

 I got the build working on Linux with the non-qmake Makefile currently checked in.
-Other platforms should also work without issue.
+Other platforms should also work without issues, but will require some modifications in the build configuration.

 A somewhat hackish aspect is that the WinCC OA API kit does not actually include headers for Qt, but the setup includes and uses a ```QtCore.so```.
 The current Makefile uses the same ```QT_NAMESPACE``` as WinCC OA, so that it works with the included shared library.